Submenu

 • Wheel Cylinder – We will examine the cylinder assembly and master cylinder for damage or fluid leaks.

-• Disc Brake Callipers - We will examine the calipers, hoses and pipes, checking for damage or fluid leaks around each brake unit.
+• Disc Brake Calipers – We will examine the calipers, hoses and pipes, checking for damage or fluid leaks around each brake unit.

 • Precision Inspection – We will measure the discs or drums for wear as well as reporting any damage.

-• Handbrake - We will report the condition and operation of the handbrake.
+• Parking brake – We will report the condition and operation of the parking brake (hand brake), including electrically operated systems.

 • Brake Fluid – We will check the quality of the brake fluid to ensure it still lubricates effectively and has not taken in a high level of moisture.